 The four techniques in tea making are: withering, oxidation, rolling, and firing.

 Imagine picking a flower and leaving it on the table.
 Over time it wilts and browns.
 Withering is similar in that it makes the leaves pliable and prepares them for more processing under controlled condition for time, temperature, humidity and light.

 Oxidation is when the teaʻs natural enzymes and juices mix with oxygen which deepens the flavor and darkens the color.
-Som refer o this step as fermentation but alcohol is not produced.
+Some refer to this step as fermentation, but alcohol is not produced.
 The darker the cup, the higher the oxidation level.

 Rolling bruises the leaves to release more enzymes and promote heavier oxidation.
 Rolling is mainly associated with oolong production.

 Firing, aka the kill step, exposes the leaves to heat to kill the active enzymes in the leaf to stop oxidation.
 This step makes the tea leaves shelf stable.
 In Chinese tea making, the leaves touch hot metal in the firing step.
-Imagine a hot giant woks like the ones in Panda Express filled with fresh leaves tea that are quickly but gently tossed so not to burn.
+Imagine a hot giant wok like the ones in Panda Express filled with fresh tea leaves that are quickly, but gently tossed so not to burn.